aspose-words/Aspose.Words-API-References/english/python-net/aspose.words.layout/layoutenumerator/set_current/_index.md

 ﻿---
+title: LayoutEnumerator.set_current method
+linktitle: set_current method
-title: set_current method
+articleTitle: set_current method
-second_title: Aspose.Words for Python via .NET API Reference
+second_title: Aspose.Words for Python
-description: "Extracts an opaque position of the [LayoutEnumerator](../) which corresponds to the specified node and sets this position as current position in the page layout model"
+description: "LayoutEnumerator.set_current method.
+Extracts an opaque position of the [LayoutEnumerator](../) which corresponds to the specified node and sets this position as current position in the page layout model"
 type: docs
 weight: 170
 url: /python-net/aspose.words.layout/layoutenumerator/set_current/